It’s five times cheaper to keep an existing customer than to gain a new one. But how do you promote customer loyalty and retain your best customers?

 The QCI model starts with the customer’s external environment at the top—their pain points, business goals, and other factors will affect whether they are ready to buy or interact with your sales team, which in turn impacts the customer experience.
 The customer experience then affects customer proposition (what you offer the customer) and customer management activities.
 As you can see from the magnified version of the inner circle, many activities are involved to acquire and retain customers.

-The Five Forces CRM model was developed by Adrian Payne and Pennie Frow.
-This model emphasizes a cross-functional approach for effective CRM processes.
+The Five Process CRM model was developed by Adrian Payne and Pennie Frow.
+This model of CRM emphasizes a cross-functional approach for effective CRM processes.

 There are two main components to the model: cross-functional CRM processes and key elements of CRM implementation.